 Day 1: Pick up at 7.30am at your hotel in Nairobi or Jomo Kenyatta International Airport then drive to Lake Nakuru National Park.
 To be able to catch a glimpse of Rift valley’s view we will stop over at the viewpoint.
 Arrive Nakuru in time for hot lunch then have an afternoon game drive.
 Across the equator, southwards of Bogoria, lies the Rift valley’s most famous lake, Nakuru.
-It was known for its flamingos but years back the water level rose up and the flamingoes migrated to Lake Baringof and Bogoria.
-Lake Nakuru is also a rhino sanctuary, harbouring a population of over 40 black and over 60 white rhinos.
-Dinner and Overnight at Camp and Lodge.
+It was known for its flamingos but years back the water level rose up and the flamingoes migrated to Lake Baringo and Bogoria.
+Lake Nakuru is also a rhino sanctuary, harboring a population of over 40 black and over 60 white rhinos.
+Overnight at Ziwa Bush Lodge.

 Day 2: After breakfast, we will drive to Lake Naivasha, arrive with a guided walk at the Crescent Island including a boat.
 Kindly note there is the option of visiting Hells Gate National park instead of the Crescent Island.
 Lake Naivasha is particularly famous for its rich birdlife.
 More than 400 species have been spotted.
-The shores host abundant birdlife including pelicans, cormorants and fish-eagles with their haunting cry.
-Hippo graze all over us at night then sleep under the acacia or rest in the water by day.
-Dinner and Overnight at Camp or Lodge.
+The shores host abundant birdlife including pelicans, cormorants, and fish-eagles with their haunting cry.
+Hippos graze all over us at night then sleep under the acacia or rest in the water by day.
+Overnight at Naivasha Sopa Lodge.

-Day3: After breakfast we will drive to Maasai Mara Game Reserve.
+Day3: After breakfast, we will drive to Maasai Mara Game Reserve.
 Arrive Mara in time for hot lunch then have an afternoon game drive.
 This is the most visited and perhaps the most beautiful of all the country’s game reserves.
 Lying at an altitude of 1650m 5414ft it covers an area of 1,510 sq km (almost 600 sq miles) and forms the northern extension of the Serengeti National Park in Tanzania.
 The Mara is a Maasai word meaning spotted or dappled.
-It is a mosaic of rolling grassland dominated by red oat grass, small bush covered hills and along the Mara River and its tributaries flowing towards Lake Victoria, riverine bush and Forest.
-Dinner and Overnight at Camp or Lodge.
+It is a mosaic of rolling grassland dominated by red oat grass, small bush-covered hills and along the Mara River and its tributaries flowing towards Lake Victoria, riverine bush, and Forest.
+Overnight at Ilkeliani Mara Camp.

-Day 5: After breakfast our Kenyan driver/guide will transfer to Isebania border where our Tanzania team will pick you up then drive to Lake Victoria.
+Day 5: After breakfast, our Kenyan driver/guide will transfer to Isebania border where our Tanzania team will pick you up then drive to Lake Victoria.
 Overnight at Serenity on the Lake.

 Day 6: After breakfast, we will drive to Central Serengeti, with picnic lunch provided, we will have a full day game drive.
 This is Tanzania’s oldest and most popular national park.
-Also a world heritage site and recently proclaimed a world wide wonder.
-The Serengeti is framed for its annual migration, when some six million hooves pound the open plainsas more than 200,000 zebra and 300,000 thomsons gazelle join the wildebeest’s trek for fresh grazing.
-Even when the migration is quite, Serengeti National park offers arguably the most scintillating game viewing in Africa: great herds of buffalo, smaller groups of elephants and giraffe, the thousands upon thousands of eland, topi, kongoni, impala and Grant’s gazelle.
-Dinner and Overnight at Camp or Lodge.
+Also, a world heritage site and recently proclaimed a worldwide wonder.
+The Serengeti is famed for its annual migration when some six million hooves pound the open plains as more than 200,000 zebras and 300,000 Thomson’s gazelle join the wildebeest’s trek for fresh grazing.
+Even when the migration is quiet, Serengeti National park offers arguably the most scintillating game viewing in Africa: great herds of buffalo, smaller groups of elephants and giraffe, the thousands upon thousands of eland, topi, kongoni, impala and Grant’s gazelle.
+Overnight at KatiKati Tented Camp.

 Northern Serengeti: the landscape is dominated by open woodlands (predominantly Commiphora) and hills, ranging from Seronera in the south to the Mara River on the Kenyan border.
-Apart from the migratory wildebeest and zebra (which occur from July to August, and in November), this is the best place to find elephant, giraffe, and dik dik.
-Dinner and Overnight at Camp or Lodge.
+Apart from the migratory wildebeest and zebra (which occur from July to August, and in November), this is the best place to find elephants, giraffe, and dik dik.
+Overnight at KatiKati Tented Camp.

 Day 10: Today we will have a full day game drive inside Ngorongoro Crater with picnic lunch provided.
 The main feature of the Ngorongoro Conservation Authority is the Ngorongoro Crater, the world’s largest inactive, intact and unfilled volcanic caldera.
-The crater, which formed when a large volcano exploded and collapsed on itself two to three million years ago, is 610 metres (2,000 feet) deep and its floor covers 260 square kilometres (100 square miles).
-Estimates of the height of the original volcano range from 4,500 to 5,800 metres (14,800 to 19,000 feet) high.
-The elevation of the crater floor is 1,800 metres (5,900 feet) above sea level.
+The crater, which formed when a large volcano exploded and collapsed on itself two to three million years ago, is 610 meters (2,000 feet) deep and its floor covers 260 square kilometers (100 square miles).
+Estimates of the height of the original volcano range from 4,500 to 5,800 meters (14,800 to 19,000 feet) high.
+The elevation of the crater floor is 1,800 meters (5,900 feet) above sea level.
 The Crater was voted by Seven Natural Wonders as one of the Seven Natural Wonders of Africa in Arusha.
 Approximately 25,000 large animals, mostly ungulates, live in the crater.
 Large animals in the crater include the black rhinoceros, the African buffalo or Cape buffalo, and the hippopotamus.
 There also are many other ungulates: the blue wildebeest, Grant’s zebra, the common eland, and Grant’s and Thomson’s gazelles.
 Waterbucks occur mainly near Lerai Forest.
 There are no topis or crocodiles.
-Impala are absent because the open woodland they prefer does not exist.
-Giraffe also are absent, possibly because of a lack of browse species.
-Tanzanian cheetah, East African wild dog and African leopard are rarely seen.
-Dinner and Overnight at Camp or Lodge.
+Impalas are absent because the open woodland they prefer does not exist.
+Giraffes also are absent, possibly because of a lack of browse species.
+Tanzanian cheetah, East African wild do, and African leopard is rarely seen.
+Overnight at Ngorongoro Rhino Lodge.

-Day 12: After breakfast we will drive back o Arusha.
+Day 12: After breakfast, we will drive to Arusha, have lunch en-route.
 Drop off at your accommodation or Kilimanjaro Airport to catch your flight back home or to your next destination.

 UNIAFRIC HOUSE, KOINANGE LANE, SUITE 120 NAIROBI KENYA